zaigie/palworld-server-tool/README.en.md

   - [Agent Deployment](#agent-deployment)
   - [Synchronizing Archives from k8s-pod](#synchronizing-archives-from-k8s-pod)
 - [Synchronizing Archives from Docker Container](#synchronizing-archives-from-docker-container)

-Make sure RCON first [How to Enable RCON for Private Servers](#how-to-enable-rcon-for-private-servers)

 > The task of parsing `Level.sav` requires some system memory (often 1GB-3GB) in a short period (<20s) , this portion of memory is released after the parsing task is completed.
 Ensure your server has enough memory.